Are Healthcare Costs Tax Deductible?

-Since the best way to get out of debt is to pay your bills and/or don’t accrue debt, finding out if health care costs are tax deductible is a great mission.
-“About 44% of Americans who owe money for medical bills don’t know they can deduct medical expenses from their taxes,” according to LendingTree.
-By deducting some of your and your family’s medical costs, you can save a lot of money in taxes.
+Since the best way to get out of medical debt is to pay your bills and/or not accrue debt, finding out if your family’s healthcare costs are tax deductible is a great mission.
+“About 44% of Americans who have medical debt don’t know they can deduct healthcare expenses from their taxes,” according to LendingTree.
+By deducting some of your and your family’s healthcare costs, you may be able to save money on taxes.

 Medical Expenses

-Some medical expenses are simply not covered by insurance at all.
+Some medical and dental expenses are simply not covered by insurance at all.
 Or they may be covered by private health insurance plans, which are paid for out-of-pocket by your employer or yourself.
-But those plans are much more expensive than the ones available via the ACA Marketplace.
+But those plans are generally more expensive than the ones available via the ACA Marketplace.
 If you do happen to have personal health insurance, you’re also less likely to have medical debt.
-However, you likely still have tax deductible health care costs.
+However, you likely still have tax deductible medical expenses.

-There are many procedures, treatments and equipment that simply are not covered by an ordinary insurance plan you get at work or pay for yourself.
-For example, in Texas, adult vision care and dental health care are not covered by primary health insurance plans, including those available through the Affordable Care Act (aka, Obamacare or ACA Health Insurance Marketplace).
+Many healthcare expenses simply are not covered by an ordinary insurance plan you get at work or pay for yourself.
+For example, in Texas, adult vision care and dental care are not covered by primary health insurance plans, including those available through the Affordable Care Act (aka, Obamacare or ACA Health Insurance Marketplace).

 Here is a partial list of medical costs that, by law, must be covered by health insurance: